Start off on the Right foot

 So what are you going to do?
 You have three months to fill....so fill it!
 You can do more than one thing.
 You can get a job, take a class AND volunteer as well.
 The more you do, the more experiences you have to reflect upon.
 Be busy!
 How about taking a Psychology class, volunteer at your church summer camp, work with an autistic child in your neighborhood, and work at a cafe (don't be afraid to take a job that makes money).

 Clinical/health related experiences can come in all shapes and sizes.
 Think outside the box.
-Yes, you can work in a clinic or hospital, but also seek out other opportunities such as reading to an elderly person in the senior center, teaching dance classes to children with special needs, volunteer in a physical therapy setting or work at the local YMCA in the pool with physical therapy classes.
+Yes, you can work in a clinic or hospital, but also seek out other opportunities such as playing chess with someone at the senior center, teach a dance class to children with special needs, volunteer in a physical therapy setting or work at the local YMCA in the pool with a physical therapy/rehab class.
 Helping out a mom in your neighborhood with tutoring an autistic child can also be a great way to gain experience.
-Check out Newport's Summer page for ideas for summer and research opportunities.
+Check out Newport's summer and research opportunities page.

-Keep a document of volunteer, clinical and research opportunities.
-Make sure you write down the dates worked, hours worked, manager contact information and a short blurb about the experience including reflection on your thoughts, challenges and insights.
+Document your experiences.
+When you apply to medical school you will need to provide details about your experience such as dates worked, hours worked, manager contact information and a short blurb about the experience including reflection on your thoughts, challenges and insights.
+If you try to recall this information 2 years from now, you will forget a great deal of the details so keep a running journal or spreadsheet of your activities.
 Refer back to the AAMC Core Competencies for ideas.